University research parks offer private companies opportunities for co-location and cooperative relationships with major Virginia universities.

-Center for Advanced Manufacturing (CCAM): CCAM is an applied research center that bridges the gap between fundamental research that is typically performed at universities and product development that is routinely performed by companies.
+Commonwealth Center for Advanced Manufacturing (CCAM): CCAM is an applied research center located in Prince George County that bridges the gap between fundamental research that is typically performed at universities and product development that is routinely performed by companies.
 The goal of CCAM is to accelerate the transition of technologies from fundamental developments through proof of concept and onto commercialization.
 CCAM also serves to focus technology developments on the solution of problems of practical importance and relevance to industry.
 CCAM brings together companies from multiple industrial sectors that have common technology interests and connects them with the research capabilities of world class universities.
 CCAM provides an industry led, university implemented applied research capability that is focused on providing technological solutions.

 Innovation Research Park at ODU: Innovation Research Park at ODU is located in the 75-acre, mixed-use University Village on the campus of Old Dominion University in Norfolk, Virginia.
 As one of the only research parks in the nation to be located on the campus of its research institution, it sits at the heart of ODU's intellectual capital, research infrastructure, and student and faculty talent.

-University of Virginia Research Park: The University of Virginia Research Park is a 562-acre, 3-million-square-foot, fully master-planned, mixed-use development zoned for office, light industry, hotel/conference center, laboratory/medical/pharmaceutical, and retail/support commercial uses.
+University of Virginia Research Park: The University of Virginia Research Park is a 562-acre, 3.7 million square-foot, fully master-planned, mixed-use development zoned for office, light industry, hotel/conference center, laboratory/medical/pharmaceutical, and retail/support commercial uses.
 In designing the Park, the University of Virginia Foundation developed plans for a people-oriented corporate village to meet the needs of today’s and tomorrow’s businesses in a setting of unmatched natural beauty.
 The Park represents an evolution in development planning, uniting the harmony and community of Jefferson’s Academical Village with a fully functioning office and research environment.

-Virginia Modeling, Analysis and Simulation Center (VMASC): VMASC, a multi-disciplinary research center of Old Dominion University, supports the University’s Modeling & Simulation (M&S) degree programs, offering M&S Bachelors, Masters and Ph.D. degrees to students across the Colleges of Engineering and Technology, Sciences, Education, and Business.
-Working with more than one hundred industry, government, and academic members, VMASC furthers the development and applications of modeling, simulation and visualization as enterprise decision-making tools to promote economic, business, and academic development.
+Virginia Modeling, Analysis and Simulation Center (VMASC): VMASC, a multi-disciplinary research center at Old Dominion University, supports the University’s Modeling & Simulation (M&S) degree programs, offering M&S Bachelors, Masters and Ph.D. degrees to students across the Colleges of Engineering and Technology, Sciences, Education, and Business.
+Working with more than one hundred industries, government, and academic members, VMASC furthers the development and applications of modeling, simulation and visualization as enterprise decision-making tools to promote economic, business, and academic development.

 Wallops Research Park: The Park consists of 202 acres adjacent to the NASA Wallops Flight Facility (WFF) and minutes away from the Mid-Atlantic Regional Spaceport.
 Park tenants have access to the NASA aerospace research facilities, including runways up to 8,750 feet on FAA-towered airfield with NASA-controlled class D and restricted airspace.
 The Research Park is a project of Accomack County, NASA WFF, and the Marine Science Consortium.